giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 2. Giant Swarm API user

 This is the standard type of GS API user that is given out to DevOps/Operations personel on the customer side.
+Usually that covers only few users that are tasked with cluster creation and management.

 Such users have access to all clusters in the organizations they belong to.
 They can be considered multi-cluster admins.